nwolisaemmanuel2-zz/campionship/README.md

 # Development

-In order to work on champion.gg more effectively I have created a grunt tasks to facilitate automation of javascript hinting (helps avoid nasty javascript errors).
+In order to work on champion.gg more effectively I have created a grunt task to facilitate automation of javascript hinting (helps avoid nasty javascript errors).
 ```sh
 grunt watch
 ```